joshhighet/kerchow/sbin/README.md

 ## ransomwatch-posts

-_return a list of all online ransomwatch hosts_
+_return a list of posts in ransomwatch_

 ## readme.zsh